Can You Overdose On Acid (LSD)?

 Hallucinogen persisting perception disorder (HPPD) is the clinical term for flashbacks, which can occur even after one dose of LSD.
 Episodes of HPPD are spontaneous and involve re-experiencing some of the psychedelic effects of the LSD trip.
 A flashback may include visual or auditory hallucinations that were experienced during the original trip too.
 The individual may also experience halos or shining visual trails attached to objects, or see motions in their peripheral vision that are not there.

-If you or someone you love is struggling with the devastating side effects of addiction and are unsure of where to turn, call us today at .
+If you or someone you love is struggling with addiction and are unsure of where to turn, call us today at .
 Desert Hope, American Addiction Centers’ drug rehab in Nevada is ready to help you get the treatment you need today.